IBRANCE (palbociclib) Adverse Reactions

 Because clinical trials are conducted under very specific conditions the adverse reaction rates observed in the clinical trials may not reflect the rates observed in practice and should not be compared to the rates in the clinical trials of another drug.
 Adverse drug reaction information from clinical trials is useful for identifying drug-related adverse events and for approximating rates.

-The adverse reactions are listed by system organ class, frequency category and grade of severity.
 Frequency categories are defined as: very common (≥1/10), common (≥1/100 to <1/10), uncommon (≥1/1,000 to <1/100), rare (≥1/10,000 to <1/1,000), very rare (<1/10,000), not known (cannot be estimated from the available data).

 IBRANCE plus Letrozole for the initial endocrine-based therapy of patients with ER‑positive, HER2‑negative locally advanced or metastatic breast cancer (PALOMA-2)